gkaretka/DE1-projekt/README.md

 ### display driver
 It has a common cathode.
-The display features one decimal point per digit, and individually controllable apostrophe and colon points.
+The display features one decimal point per digit.
 4-digit seven segment display using a standard time-division multiplexing technique.
 At one time flash one digit.
 It's is the same principle as a monitor.

 - [schematic](img/architecture_driver_7seg_4digits.png)
   - [clock_enable](img/architecture_clock_enable.png)